English as an Additional Language (EAL)

 - building on students’ experiences of language at home and in the wider community, so that their developing uses of English and other languages support one another.
 This could be by using written translations to support vocabulary building and understanding when this is appropriate.

-Sixth Form student support
+Sixth Form Mentor

+At the beginning of the year the EAL team assess the writing of all students with EAL.
 The school tracks students with EAL each term to monitor and feedback their progress, identifying any particular areas of weakness, in order to assess future actions needed.